Brexit: What is the 'no deal' WTO option?

-The WTO is the place where countries negotiate the rules of international trade - 164 countries are members and, if they don't have free trade agreements with each other, they trade under "WTO rules".
+The WTO is the place where countries negotiate the rules of international trade - there are 164 members and, if they don't have free trade agreements with each other, they trade under "WTO rules".

 Every WTO member has a list of tariffs (taxes on imports of goods) and quotas (limits on the number of goods) that they apply to other countries.
 These are known as their WTO schedules.

-Under WTO rules, cars and car parts, for example, would be taxed at 10% every time they crossed the UK-EU border.
-And agricultural tariffs are significantly higher, rising to an average of over 35% for dairy products.
+Under WTO rules, after Brexit, cars would be taxed at 10% when they crossed the UK-EU border.
+And agricultural tariffs would be significantly higher, rising to an average of more than 35% for dairy products.

-It's important to remember that, under the WTO's "most favoured nation" rules, the UK couldn't lower tariffs for the EU, or any specific country, alone.
-It would have to treat every other WTO member around the world in the same way.
+It's important to remember that, under the WTO's "most favoured nation" rules, the UK couldn't just lower tariffs for the EU, or any specific country, unless it had agreed a trade deal.
+It has to treat every WTO member around the world with which it does not have a trade deal in the same way.